Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

 The MySQL resource primitive
 ----------------------------

 We are now ready to start giving work to Pacemaker the first thing we will do is configure the mysql primitive which defines how Pacemaker will call the mysql resource agent.
-The resource has many parameter, let's first review them, the defautls presented are the ones for Linux.
+The resource has many parameter, let's first review them, the defaults presented are the ones for Linux.

 =======================  ========================================================================================================
 Parameter                Description